Land use, property rights & mineral rights in Michigan

 A few things you'll run into:

-• Special use permits — some uses are allowed only with approval and conditions (a daycare in a residential area, for example).
+- Special use permits — some uses are allowed only with approval and conditions.
+A group child care home in a township or county can be one example.

 Important limits on local power (quirks): a county or township generally can't zone out the drilling, operation, or location of oil and gas wells (don't assume the same resolves every city, village, pipeline, processing, or access-road question), and a local government generally can't prohibit mining of a valuable resource like gravel unless the statutory "very serious consequences" standard is met (with burdens of proof and factors — not an automatic right to open a pit).
-Certain state-licensed uses (like family child care and adult foster care homes) must also be allowed in residential areas.
+State law treats qualifying state-licensed residential facilities as permitted residential uses.
+In counties and townships, family child care homes receive similar treatment; group child care homes follow a separate statutory permit route.

 Dividing your land